 Many horse breeds are excellent for beginner riders, such as Tennessee Walkers, Fjord horses, Paso Finos, and Quarter horses.
 I wrote an article all about quarter horses for beginner riders you should read if you’re considering one.

-You probably won’t know the difference between a hotheaded horse and a calm one when you’re first starting.
-Luckily, many highly skilled equestrians have made it a little easier by using the equine scale to measure all breeds’ temperaments, more about this below.
+When first starting, you probably won’t know the difference between a hotheaded horse and a calm one.
+Luckily, many highly skilled equestrians have made it a little easier by using the equine scale to measure all breeds’ temperaments; more about this below.

 However, relying on a subjective scale is not the only way to tell how a horse’s temperament can be.
 What I like to do when I’m checking a horse is to take my jacket off and swing it near the horse while I’m moving around.